Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 </beans>
 ```

-Some other packages are requried, including Jackson and STOMP client library.
+Some other packages are required, including Jackson and STOMP client library.
 Since the message are encoded in JSON, the Jackson library is used to
 manage the conversion with POJO.
 The maven coordinations required are
 `com.fasterxml.jackson.core:jackson-core:2.8.7` and